vladigleba/vladigleba.github.io/posts/gospel/confession.md

 ## Does God want me to forgive others once He has forgiven me?

-> And *be ye kind* one to another, *tenderhearted, forgiving one another*, even as God for Christ's sake hath forgiven you.
+> And *be ye kind* one to another, *tenderhearted, forgiving one another*, even as God for Christ’s sake hath forgiven you.
 {% ct 'Ephesians 4:32' %}

 > Now instead, you ought to *forgive and comfort* him, so that he will not be overwhelmed by excessive sorrow.
 I urge you, therefore, to *reaffirm your love* for him.
 Another reason I wrote you was to see if you would stand the test and be obedient in everything.